Alaska Nanooks men's ice hockey: CCHA / WCHA (1994–2021)

 The faceoff of a non-conference game between Alaska and Air Force on October 14, 2006.
 Alaska won this game by a score of 8 to 4.

 In 1994, while Anchorage joined the WCHA, Alaska was invited to participate as an affiliate member of the CCHA.
 While none of their games were counted in the conference standings, the stabilization of their schedule provided a solid footing for the Nanooks to build their program.

 Dave Laurion, who had replaced Lucia in 1993, led Alaska for their early tenure in the CCHA but couldn't get the team out of the cellar.
-Guy Gadowsky was brought in in 1999 and raised the profile of the Nanooks after a few lean years.
+Guy Gadowsky was brought in during 1999 and raised the profile of the Nanooks after a few lean years.
 Gadowsky left to take over at Princeton in 2004 and the program began to slip back down the standings until Dallas Ferguson was introduced in 2008.
 In just his second season with the program, Ferguson led the Nanooks to their first ever NCAA Tournament appearance and kept the team in good standing for most of his 9-years with the program.

 2011 saw significant changes for the program, beginning with the announcement by the Big Ten Conference that it would begin sponsoring men's ice hockey in 2013.
 While that would cause three teams from the CCHA to leave for their primary conference, Miami joined with five other schools from the WCHA to form a separate conference, the NCHC.
 The CCHA disintegration continued when Northern Michigan was approved for membership in the WCHA, and the conference began scrambling to find a way to survive.

 On August 23, 2011 members of the WCHA and CCHA met in Chicago, Illinois in reaction to the realignment.
 Afterwards, the WCHA sent invitations to the five remaining CCHA schools and Alaska quickly accepted the invitation to join the league for the 2013–14 season.